 Autumn is upon us and what’s a better dish than a comforting ravioli with butternut squash?
-I came up with this dish last evening based on autumn flavors that I love.
+I came up with this dish based on autumn flavors that I love.
 My Butternut Squash Ravioli with Calvados Cream Sauce is an elegant dish for a dinner party.

 You can make your own butternut squash ravioli — however, I think that Whole Foods Market’s frozen version is just as good.
 They also make a fresh version.
 I like the frozen version because it doesn’t fall apart while being heated in the water and stays al dente when tossed with the sauce.